Do you know the dozens of snow uses and functions that make it more than just white powder?

 Snow might seem like your enemy during Winter camping trips, but if you can’t beat it, use it.
 Snow can be your best ally in terms of Winter survival.
-In fact, there are dozens of snow uses that can make the cold weather in Winter feel like warm spring days.
+In fact, there are dozens of uses for snow uses that can make the cold weather in Winter feel like warm spring days.

 24 Ways To Use Snow Winter Survival